tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/introduction.md

 At a high level, blockchain solves the problem by **replacing the trusted central ledger-keeper with a network of ledger-keepers**.
 Each member of the network has an exact replica of the ledger and no one can append the ledger without achieving network consensus about it first, which requires at least a majority of nodes agreeing on the state of the ledger.

 It is as though each transaction is observed by a *large crowd of witnesses* who reach consensus about proposed changes.
-They also prohibit events that should not occur, such as spending non-existent funds (i.e. double-spending).
+They also prohibit events that should not occur, such as spending non-existent funds more than once (i.e. double-spending).

 <HighlightBox type="info">

-If the concept of consensus in blockchain is something completely new to you, do not worry: you will dive deeper into consensus and the consensus algorithms used in blockchain protocols in this chapter's [Consensus](./consensus.md) section.
+If the concept of consensus in blockchain is something completely new to you, do not worry: you will dive deeper into consensus and the consensus algorithms used in blockchain protocols in this chapter's [consensus section](./consensus.md).

 </HighlightBox>